Automattic/wp-calypso/client/lib/analytics/docs/page-views.md

 - **Non-enumerable, infinite, or unknown variables** (e.g. the domain name in `/domains/manage/:domain/edit/:site`) should be reported without unnecessary qualifiers.
 - The value of **enumerable, finite, or known variables** should be reported instead of the placeholder where it make sense (e.g. if changing the variable value results in a page change, as it happens for the status in `/comments/spam/:site`).

-Where possible, paths should be set manually, without relying on helper functions (e.g. `sectionify( context.path )`) that might result in inconsistent reporting.
+Where possible, paths should be hardcoded, without relying on helper functions (e.g. `sectionify( context.path )`) that might result in inconsistent reporting.
+This will also make the path easier to find in searches.

 Some examples of **what to do**: